fuzzybabybunny/microscope-orionjs/README.md

 Instead, each separate `role` is stored in a `Roles` collection and the `userId` of the user is referenced along with an array containing their `roles`.

 ### Getting Roles###
-Let's fuck around in the Chrome console before we do anything.
+Let's screw around in the Chrome console before we do anything.
 While in the `Accounts` admin page, do:

 ```console
 var id = Meteor.users.findOne({username: "sacha"})._id;